ironsource-mobile/Mediation-Demo-Apps/README.md

 The integration demo application is an example of ironSource mediation integration.
 Use it to get reference how to integrate ironSource mediation in your app.

-You can find demo apps for all operating systems supported by ironSource [here](https://developers.ironsrc.com/developer-docs/unity/).

 Learn more about the integration for each operating system: